dlon450/newsletter-friends/README.md

 # newsletter-friends
 Send an HTML newsletter via email to friends.
-Data in newsletter is retrieved from a Google Form responses file.
+Content in newsletter is retrieved from a Google Form responses file.